ebu/cpa-ios/README.md

 pod 'CrossPlatformAuthentication', '<version>'
 ```

 Then run `pod install` to update the dependencies.
-For targets starting with iOS 8, you can also add the `use_frameworks!` directive in your `Podfile`, which embeds the library as a native Cocoa Touch framework.
+You can also add the `use_frameworks!` directive in your `Podfile`, which embeds the library as a native Cocoa Touch framework.

 For more information about CocoaPods and the `Podfile`, please refer to the [official documentation](http://guides.cocoapods.org/).

 ### Installation with Carthage

-For targets starting with iOS 8, you can use the library as an embedded Cocoa Touch framework, conveniently managed using Carthage.
+You can use the library as an embedded Cocoa Touch framework, conveniently managed using Carthage.

 Add `cpa-ios` as dependency in your `Cartfile`: